-Cape Town experiences a major transformation over the Easter Weekend.
+Cape Town experiences a major transformation over the TOM weekend.
 Runners bustle all over town, while out-of-towners and tourists fill the local restaurants and popular running routes.

 As one of Cape Town’s premier annual events, it’s not difficult to see why people continuously flock to the Mother City over the Easter weekend each year.
 The incredible sights and sounds of the city are what give the Two Oceans Marathon its reputation for the world’s most beautiful marathon, and it’s a reputation that has stuck.

 From professional athlete to first-time participant and Ultra or Half Marathon novice – crowd support is always appreciated and for many, the unconditional cheering is what gets them through the race.

 The great news is that TOM offers some of the best and most beautiful spectator spots to choose from.

 Find out where best to catch all the action of the world’s most beautiful marathon: